spannozzo/micro-rss/README.md

 For parsing feeds I used an opensource apache library called Rome.
 This library support also the possibility to scan different feed urls together, so it will be easy eventually to modify the rest call in order to support multiple feeds by passing many feed ids.

-Since the feed and feed items are on separate dbs, and I have a one to many relationship from feed to feed-item, on each row of item table I'm associating the row with its feed not with feed id but with the rest url that provides the feed data.
+Since the feed and feed items are on separate dbs, and I have a "one to many" relationship from feed to feed-item, on each row of item table I'm associating the row with its feed not with feed id but with the rest url that provides the feed data.

 E.g. instead of 1 I will have **localhost:8082/feeds/1**.
 Moreover the feed deletion is logical, for avoiding unconsistencies.